 - 2.1.
-The academy admits students between the ages of 4 to 11 years.
-The main intakes are: [delete those that do not apply] - Early years (EYFS)
+The academy admits students between the ages of 4-11 years.
+The main intakes are:

+- Early years (EYFS)

-- Primary - 2.2.
+- Primary

+2.2.
 We encourage entry at the academy's main intake time so as to aid academic progression without interruption, however, applications are welcome for entry in any year.